abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 ![transition vs Animation](./img/transition-vs-keyframes.webp)

+`animation` property is similar to `transition` property, but with `animation` we're not limited to just 2 states (start and end), we can define multiple states/keyframes and steps between them which gives us more control over the animation.

 | Transition                                                                                        | Animation                                                                                                              |
 | ------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | It's used for simple animations, like hover effects                                               | It's used for more complex animations, like loading spinners                                                           |